New Faculty at Saint Patrick Catholic School

 This is our most familiar hire as Mrs. Shedd is parent of three current students, volunteer extraordinaire, and one of our most favorite substitutes.
 Catherine graduated from Gonzaga and then earned her Masters in Education from UPS.
 Her experience as a sophomore English teacher will be invaluable as the fifth grade teachers focus on grammar and reading comprehension.
-Catherine has been a friend of St. Pat’s for many years and we are thrilled about her joining our faculty.
+Catherine has been a friend of Saint Patrick Catholic School for many years and we are thrilled about her joining our faculty.

 Katherine Lilly — Grade 6

 Katherine joins us after teaching four years at St. Theresa School in Honolulu.
 Mrs. Lilly taught English in their Middle School and coached speech and track.
 She completed her MS in Curriculum and Instruction while she coordinated the school spelling bee and co-led the ASB!
 We are really pleased to welcome Katherine and her husband, who is an active duty nurse at Joint Base Lewis-McChord.